Posts Tagged ‘comics’

 While these comic strips feature Cub Scout age boys, many of them could also apply to Boy Scout age youth.
 Enjoy.

 Yes, I realize that it is still July, but it is time to go toward your nearest Hallmark store and buy this year’s Snoopy, the Beagle Scout, Christmas ornament.
 It features Beagle Scout Snoopy along with a couple of his bird Scouts as they try to sell Christmas trees.
 Hallmark has named it “Holiday En-tree-preneurs”.
-It can be seen by clicking HERE, but who knows how long the link will be available.
-Or, for that matter, how long will they be in the stores?
+How long will they be in the stores?
 Keep in mind that these ornaments are available only in the stores, not through online sales.

 I have been collecting these ornaments for several years now and always buy two of them, one for the tree and one to store away.
 Too bad the BSA does not list these in the Scout Stuff store during the holiday shopping season.